Semantics-Empowered Communication: A Tutorial-cum-Survey: Semantic Information Theory

-In addition, as the degree of vacuity and inaccuracy is largely dependent on the specific model of sentences, it is not easy to quantify these two metrics for more complicated sentences rather than merely simple statements.
-As such, D’Alfonso \cite{d2011quantifying} proposes a ``value aggregation'' method to simultaneously capture both inaccuracy and vacuity, based on the truthlikeness between all possible logical situations of a message and true state.
-The truthlikeness can be quantified by numerous distance metrics, such as Tichie-Oddie approach and Niiniluoto approach \cite{d2011quantifying}.
+In addition, as the degree of vacuity and inaccuracy is largely dependent on the specific model of messages, it is not easy to quantify these two metrics for more complicated sentences rather than merely simple statements.
+As such, D'Alfonso \cite{d2011quantifying} measures the semantic information by introducing the ``truthlikeness'', which can be further quantified by numerous distance metrics, such as Tichie-Oddie approach and Niiniluoto approach \cite{d2011quantifying}.
 To some extent, these efforts \cite{floridi2004outline, d2011quantifying} partially solve the BHC paradox by effectively quantifying the semantic value of messages.

+On the other hand, from the perspective of CIT \cite{shannon1948mathematical}, entropy, which is defined by the statistical probability of a random variable, could indicate the average level of information or ``uncertainty'' inherent to the random variable's possible outcomes.
+For example, when a random variable takes a deterministic value, we say it has no uncertainty (a low entropy).
+Consistent with CIT, Bao \etal \cite{bao2011towards} employ Shannon entropy to quantify information of semantic source (\ie, source semantic entropy), which can be formulated as

+where $\mu(s)$ is the statistical probability of $s$ defined above.
+Analogized to the CIT, for each given semantic message $x$ encoded from $s$, Bao \etal \cite{bao2011towards} defines the semantic entropy of a message $x$ from the perspective of logical probability as

+We use the subscript $s$ in \eqref{equ:SeEntropy_Message} to distinguish a semantic entropy based on the logical probability in \eqref{eq:logical_prob} from the statistical probablity-based classical entropy in CIT.
+Besides, it is worthwhile to note here that in terms of a logarithmic measure of a message, Bao's definition of the semantic entropy puts more emphasis on the informativeness of the message semantically encoded from the source, and is slightly abused from the standard definition of entropy in CIT, which takes the statistically average value.